SpecialAPI/SynergyAPI/README.md

 # SynergyAPI
- An API for Enter the Gungeon that allows easily building synergies.
+ An API that allows you to easily create custom synergies.